ScoutmasterBucky/ScoutmasterBucky/site/other-awards/Firemn-Chit/index.md

 <div class="Ta(c) Pt(1em)--s">

 ![Firem'n Chit Award]({{imageSmb}})
-**Note:** *The Firem'n Chit patch is considered a 'Temporary Patch' and, if worn, should be worn centered on the RIGHT pocket of the Scouts BSA uniform, NOT on the pocket flap.
-It is acceptable tp place this on the back of the sash, if desired.*
+**Note:** *The Firem'n Chit patch is considered a 'Temporary Patch' and, if worn, should be worn centered on the RIGHT pocket of the Scout uniform, NOT on the pocket flap.
+If desired, it is acceptable to place the Firem'n Chit patch on the back of your sash.*
 </div>

 <div>